student-to-software-engineer/student-to-software-engineer/docs/1-introduction/1-what-is-a-software-engineer.md

 Some examples of software systems include web applications, mobile apps, desktop software, cloud services, embedded systems, operating systems, developer tools, and a lot more.

+It is the job closest to society's perception of a "programmer" or "coder," and it's the role most people have in mind when they start studying computer science.

-Software engineers use programming languages and tools to build software that meets user needs and solves real-world problems.
-They collaborate with other team members, such as designers, product managers, and more, to create high-quality software products.
+Software engineers use programming languages and tools to build software to solve real-world problems.
+They work closely with teammates — like designers, product managers, and others — to create software products that meet user needs and business goals.

+However, software engineering is not the exact same as computer science (the degree you are likely pursuing).

 ## Computer Science vs Software Engineering

-Due to computer science being a relatively new field, many people are still confused about what computer science and software engineering actually are, and how they relate to each other.

-In my opinion, it's this gap in understanding that is one of **the root causes of why many students struggle to find jobs**.

-Without this understanding, students lack the context and direction when presenting themselves through resumes, projects, and in interviews.

-So let's break it down.

-Software engineering is an applied discipline that is built on top of computer science, a theoretical discipline. **They are not one in the same**, but they are closely related.
+Software engineering is an applied discipline built on top of computer science.
+Many students mix up the two, and this misunderstanding often leads to frustration when they realize a computer science degree doesn’t directly prepare them for a software engineering job.

 Computer science focusses on the theory behind the principles of computation, algorithms, data structures, and the underlying mathematics of computing.
 It provides a foundation for understanding how computers work and how to solve problems using computational methods.